uchicago-dsi/cbd-ocean-acidification/README.md

 - `kingcounty_measurement_lookup.csv`: Contains information on measurements, units, and devices used in the stations listed by King County data portal.
   <br><br>
 - `stations.csv`: Table containing information on all stations that can be accessed through both IPACOA and King County data sources.

-### templates/

-- `ceden_field_template.xls`: Empty CEDEN template to be filled by `ceden.py`.

-`.gitignore`: Files to be ignored by git.

-`Dockerfile`: Text document that contains the commands to assemble a Docker image.

-`requirements.txt`: Contains the Python package requirements with versions.
-Necessary for Docker to create an image that can run the scripts.

-`shell.sh`: Shell script to run the Python files in correct order to assemble templates ready to be submitted.

 ## Contact